KhronosGroup/VulkanSC-Tools/cube-vksc/README.md

 [documentation](https://github.com/KhronosGroup/VulkanSC-Emulation/blob/main/icd/README.md).

 The `vksccube` requires support for the `VK_KHR_display` extension for window-system interaction.
-The Vulkan SC Emulation ICD supports this through display emulation on top of Win32/X11 windows, hence the sample should with the Vulkan SC Emulation ICD on top of any Vulkan implementation supporting these window-systems on Windows and on Linux running X11 or Wayland (through XWayland).
+The Vulkan SC Emulation ICD supports this through display emulation on top of Win32/X11 windows, hence the sample should work with the Vulkan SC Emulation ICD on top of any Vulkan implementation supporting these window-systems on Windows and on Linux running X11 or Wayland (through XWayland).